muhamedsoudi/sarwa-go-ecs-app/README.md

 ## Future Iteration

-* Create a Multi-AWS account for each environment (e.g DEV, TEST, QA, and PROD) for better isolation and cost monitoring.
 * Enhance the pipeline by adding more stages such as the following:
-    1. Testing stage to Test the code before deploying.
+    1. Testing stage to Test the code before deploying it.
     2. Notifications to send email/SMS/slack notifications upon success/failure.
-* Use Github Connection V2 instead of V1 as recommended by AWS.
 * Cache the Docker image layers to amazon s3 during building the image for better performance.
+* Use Github Connection V2 instead of V1 (CodeStarConnection) as recommended by AWS
+* Adjust the ECS Service configuration by enabling the Auto Scaling feature to adjust the service’s desired count (Scale In/Out).
-* Get rid of the NAT gateways by deploying the ECS services on the public subnets (based on application need) or using VPC PrivateLink Endpoint.
+* Get rid of the NAT gateways by deploying the ECS services on the public subnets (based on application need) or using VPC PrivateLink Endpoints.

 ## References
 * [Infrastructure as a code](https://en.wikipedia.org/wiki/Infrastructure_as_code)